Employer branding

 1. Compensation is too low or unclear

 What it looks like: The candidate stalls after the comp conversation.
-You hear "higher offer elsewhere" but the real issue is often that ranges weren't shared early, bonus assumptions were vague, or the offer introduced surprises—a title change, unclear equity, or benefits that didn't match expectations.
+You hear "higher offer elsewhere" but the real issue is often that ranges weren't shared early, bonus assumptions were vague, or the offer introduced surprises, a title change, unclear equity, or benefits that didn't match expectations.

 The fix: Share your range in the first touch.
 Build a one-page comp summary covering base, bonus or OTE, equity, benefits, and start-date flexibility.
 Pre-close before extending the formal offer: "If we land at $X–$Y with Z benefits, are you comfortable moving forward?"
-You want comp confirmed by stage one, not stage four.

 2. The interview process is too long or too slow